kako57/kako57.github.io/content/posts/noregvm_flag_checker.md

 This is one of 20 blocks of code that checks if the flag is correct.
-It starts with initializing the accumulator to 0, and then multiplying the ascii value of each character in the flag with a constant, and adding it to the accumulator.
+It starts with initializing the accumulator to 0, and then multiplying the ASCII value of each character in the flag with a constant, and adding it to the accumulator.
 This is done for each character in the flag (except for the first 4 characters and the last, which are already checked in the first few blocks).